Mic92/cntr/README.md

 [![Build Status](https://travis-ci.org/Mic92/cntr.svg?branch=master)](https://travis-ci.org/Mic92/cntr)

+Say no to `$ apt install vim` in containers!

 Cntr is a tool that allows to attach you to container from your host.
-It allows to all users to use their favorite debugging tools in the container they have have installed on the host.
-It therefore spawns a shell that inherits the full context of the container and mount itself as a fuse filesystem.
+It allows to all users to use their favorite debugging tools (tcpdump, curl, htop, strace, rg/ag, shell + dotfiles, $EDITOR) in the container they have installed on the host.
+Therefore it spawns a shell that inherits the full context of the container and mount itself as a fuse filesystem.

 ## Demo